-How do I apply for a mortgage loan in Missouri, Kansas, Illinois or Wisconsin?
+How do I apply for a mortgage loan?

 What’s the best way to approach buying a home?

 Buying a home is not a difficult process.
 It is basically a ladder of events.
-Our brokers are happy to walk you through the process.
+Our mortgage loan officers are happy to walk you through the process.

 What counts in the loan application process?